-- Extra-Virgin Olive Oil: I recommend light or extra-light extra-virgin olive oil if you have, so the flavor of the oil does not overpower the other flavors.
-Your stand extra-virgin olive oil will work as well though.
+- Olive oil: I recommend light or extra-light extra-virgin olive oil if you have it so the flavor of the oil does not overpower the other flavors this salad has going on.
+Your standard extra-virgin olive oil will work as well though.

-- Asparagus: The ends will need to be trimmed.
-The best way to do so is to just break them off.
-No need to cut.
+- Asparagus: Make sure to trim the ends off first.
+The best way to do so is to just break them off – no need to cut.

 - Kosher salt

 - Lemon juice: I highly recommend fresh squeezed lemon juice for this recipe.
-Bottled lemon juice will work fine in a pinch.
+Bottled lemon juice will work fine in a pinch, however.

 - Feta: If you can find, get the block style feta and crumble it yourself.
 It is moister and more flavorful than the pre-crumbled variety.

-Begin by heating one tablespoon olive oil in a medium sauté pan.
+Begin by heating one tablespoon of olive oil in a medium sauté pan.

 Add the asparagus and sauté for five minutes.
 It should be slightly soft, but still crunchy.
-Transfer the asparagus to a large bowl to cool.
+Transfer the asparagus to a large bowl.

-Meanwhile, in a small bowl, combine the garlic, lemon, juice, three tablespoons olive oil, one teaspoon salt, and black pepper.
+Meanwhile, in a small bowl combine the garlic, lemon juice, three tablespoons of olive oil, salt, and black pepper.
 Set aside.

 Refrigerate for up to seven days in an airtight container.

-If you make this lemon orzo salad w/ asparagus, arugula, & feta I’d love your feedback.
+If you make this lemon orzo pasta salad with arugula, asparagus, and feta I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

-- 1 bunch asparagus, approximately 1 pound, end trimmed and cut into 1-inch pieces
+- 1 bunch asparagus, approximately 1 pound, ends trimmed and cut into 1-inch pieces

 - 3 cloves garlic, minced